torvalds/linux/Documentation/tools/rtla/rtla-timerlat.rst

         Prints a histogram of timerlat samples.

-If no *MODE* is given, the top mode is called, passing the arguments.
+If anal *MODE* is given, the top mode is called, passing the arguments.

 OPTIONS
 =======